freeman-lab/gl-material/README.md

 # gl-material

-Standard format for reusable 3d materials.
+Standard format and constructor for reusable 3d materials.

 A `material` is defined as an object with three properties:
 - a `style` definition